Created; 17-02-2016, Update; 08-05-2025, 10-05-2025

 Component selection; Sensors;

-All the components could be susceptible to the radio fields from the Xbee module.
-So ensure that power rails and input output is has high frequency capacitor decoupling.
+All the components could be susceptible to the radio fields from the XBee module.
+So, ensure that power rails and input output have high-frequency capacitor decoupling.
 R.C filter and that voltage level be set mid common mode voltage range to avoid any diode rectification of picked up emissions.

 - Motorola air pressure sensor - these are now made by NXP.

-MP3H6115A pressure sensor has a number of pins marked do not connect (this is not the same as no internal connection - that I tend to connect to 0V).
-Vs = 3V3, <8mA, O/p 47pF 51K.
+MP3H6115A pressure sensor has several pins marked do not connect (this is not the same as no internal connection - that I tend to connect to 0V).
+Vs = 3V3, <8mA, o/p 47pF 51K.

 This sensor should be ordered now.
-Wires and decoupling attached when it arrives and evaluated for susceptibility to RF from the Xbee module when moved near to that module.
+Wires and decoupling are attached when it arrives and evaluated for susceptibility to RF from the XBee module when moved near that module.
 A simple test that was little more than to see if the output changed when the unit was brought realistically near to the RF source and the pressure changed a bit.

-- PT100 temperature sensors on 4 wire cable + instrumentation amplifier.
-These will need good screening and/or filtering because of the cabling would act like an aerial.
+- PT100 temperature sensors on 4-wire cable + instrumentation amplifier.
+These will need good screening and/or filtering because the cabling would act like an aerial.

 Strategy for quick but confident design;

-The Wireless part; The easiest way to use the parts is to configure them to communicate openly to each other as they find others nearby but you can then use security to limit access as you get familiar with the modules.
+The Wireless part: The easiest way to use these modules is to configure them to communicate openly with each other as they find others nearby, but you can then use security to limit access as you get familiar with the modules.

-Electromagnetic compatibility and good general filtering; Bandwidth limit, use digital filtering and for the Xbee module located on two rows of pins with 100nF and 1nF capacitors on power and analogue signals next to the pins.
+Electromagnetic compatibility and good general filtering; Bandwidth limit, use digital filtering and for the XBee module, located on two rows of pins with 100nF and 1nF capacitors on power and analogue signals next to the pins.
+In retrospect these additional filter capacitors are probably not required.

 It turns out that this component works fine.

-There is more on testing strategy's similar to this evaluation on my website.
+There is more on testing strategies similar to this evaluation on my website.

 I quickly tested and observed the correct output and an output change from